Wellbeing

 Experts say that every child is different.
 Some children will stick with a nap routine from infancy.
 Others will start refusing to nap when they reach preschool age.
 The trick is to be consistent, and make sure your child is getting at least of 11 hours of sleep at night, and a nap if needed.
 Ideally, this sleep pattern will be at the same time everyday, to establish a positive sleeping habits routine.

-If you child refuses to nap, don’t worry.
+If your child refuses to nap, don’t worry.
 Children between the ages of 3-5 years don’t necessarily need a nap every day but they should have predictable and routine downtime.
 This means a scheduled time at the same point each day for simply resting.
 Whilst downtime isn’t restorative sleep, activities such as reading a book or listening to music, are important to help your child relax.

 How do I help my child get to sleep?